 Auctions: The concept of collector car auctions has always baffled me.
-I like them because they are a good snapshot on what the auction market is on a given item, sort of.
+Ask yourself, what value to they add to the hobby?
+Here are some Pros & Cons; I like them because they are exciting, have bright lights and a lot of excitement.
+They are also a good pseudo snapshot on what the auction market is on a given item, sort of.
 It is important to note that the auction market is a very different market than two people standing next to each other in person negotiating and conducting a transaction.
 Buying hay or cattle or antiques at an auction, in person, is one thing, but buying something like a vehicle at an auction, site unseen no less, is not for me.
 It is a fad that has thankfully cooled for the prudent car collector yet blossoming for the mainstream public.
 Note the term prudent I used there.
 Auctions are marketing events and while I love to see the wheels of commerce turn, as a buyer my preference is to spin my wheels a bit slower.

 I like auctions because they are pseudo public transactions where the data can be used as “comparables” to like-kind items.
 While they are in fact skewed with buying and selling fees, and hype, they can be used as a guide, a VERY loose guide.
 I don’t know if the buyer was there in person.
 Nor do I know how much they inspected the car, or if they even drove the car.
 Maybe the sale price resulted from an auction that took place on a Thursday where there were 4 people in the room.
 The hammer still dropped, the car still sold.
 Is that a good reflection of where the market is at for that car?
 4 people in a room on a Thursday someplace in Ohio?
 Worse yet somewhere in the desert?